Bronchiolitis usually is caused by viruses.

 Most children can be treated at home with fluids and comfort measures.

 During the illness, frequent small feedings of clear fluids may be given.
-Wheezing and coughing may continue for 2 to 4 weeks.
 Increasing difficulty in breathing, bluish skin discoloration, fatigue, and dehydration indicate that the child should be hospitalized.
 Children who have congenital heart disease or lung disease or an impaired immune system may be hospitalized sooner and are far more likely to become quite ill from bronchiolitis.

-In the hospital, oxygen levels are monitored with a sensor attached to a finger or toe, and oxygen is given by an oxygen tent or face mask.
-Rarely, a ventilator may be needed to assist breathing.
+In the hospital, oxygen levels are monitored with a sensor attached to a finger or toe, and oxygen is given by an oxygen tent, nasal tube (cannula), or face mask (see Oxygen administration).
+Rarely, a ventilator (a breathing machine that helps air get in and out of the lungs) may be needed to assist breathing.

 Fluids are given by vein if the child cannot drink adequately.

-Inhaled drugs that open the airways (bronchodilators) may be tried, but their effectiveness in treating bronchiolitis is questionable.
+Inhaled drugs that open the airways (bronchodilators) may be tried.
+Although these drugs relieve wheezing and airway narrowing caused by asthma, their effectiveness in treating bronchiolitis is questionable.
 Corticosteroids (to suppress inflammation) may be beneficial for some children.

-Doctors no longer use the antiviral drug ribavirin (given by nebulizer) except for children whose immune system is extremely weak.
+Doctors no longer use the antiviral drug ribavirin (given by nebulizer) except for children whose immune system is extremely weak and whose infection is severe.
 Antibiotics are not helpful unless the child also has a bacterial infection.

-Children who are at high risk of serious complications, such as those who have severe congenital heart disease or who were born very prematurely, may be given palivizumab to help prevent RSV infection.
+Children who are at high risk of serious complications, such as those who have severe congenital heart disease or who were born very prematurely, may be given palivizumab to help prevent respiratory syncytial virus (RSV) infection.
 Palivizumab is an antibody to RSV.